Blog

 1. Visit TikTok's support page

-2. Submit a trademark or impersonation report
+2. Submit a trademark or impersonation report when the facts support it

-3. Include your trademark registration details
+3. Include trademark registration details if you have them

 LinkedIn: Company Pages